Vali-98/ChatterUI/README.md

 ChatterUI is a native mobile frontend for LLMs.

 Run LLMs on device or connect to various commercial or open source APIs.
-ChatterUI aims to provide a mobile friendly experience to inferface with Large Language models, while also providing low level control on how your chats are structured.
+ChatterUI aims to provide a mobile-friendly interface with fine-grained control over chat structuring.

 If you like the app, feel free support me here: